LUNAstone/PyShogi/README.md

 - __N__: **Keima** (桂馬), or Kei (桂).
 This translates into 'Cassia Horse'.

-  It jumps like the knight in western chess, however it cannot move sideways or backwards, and only forwards.
+  It jumps like the knight in western chess, however it cannot move sideways or backwards, only forwards.

   The Keima must promote if it reaches the back two ranks and cannot be dropped on those.